Festa Major in Barcelona 2026

 Festa Major de Sarrià

-In the first week of October the neighbourhood of Sarrià comes alive with its annual Festa Major, a festivity certainly worthy of attending.
+In the first week of October, the neighbourhood of Sarrià comes alive with its annual Festa Major, a festivity certainly worth attending.
 The entire community participates, adorning their balconies and building façades with colourful decorations.
 The streets of the historic centre are filled with the aroma of communal dinners, creating a warm, inviting atmosphere.
 A highlight of the festival is the parade, featuring towering giants and other iconic figures.

 Festes del Roser (La Rambla en Flor)